 Travelling interstate to Spilt Milk?
 We’ve got the know-how on getting to the capital this November.

 Sydney is 280km from Canberra, and if you’re planning on a road trip it’ll take you around 3 hours straight down the Hume & Federal Highways.
-Add 30 min if you plan on grabbing some road trip coffee or a cheeseburger.
+Add 30 min if you want to grab some road trip coffee or a cheeseburger.

 It’s only 55min of flying time to get from Sydney to Canberra, with regular flights each day available on Tiger, Virgin and Qantas.
 The airport is 7.5km from the city centre, and is serviced by taxis, Uber and Transport Canberra ACTION buses.